dougwithseismic/llm-crawler/docs/plugins/README.md

 # Plugin System

-The LLM Crawler uses a flexible plugin system that allows you to extend its functionality with custom analysis capabilities.
+The GTM Crawler uses a flexible plugin system that allows you to extend its functionality with custom analysis capabilities.

 ## Overview